Biometric identification by country: Brazil

 Since the beginning of the 20th century, Brazilian citizens have had user ID cards.
 The decision by the Brazilian government to adopt fingerprint-based biometrics was spearheaded by Dr. Felix Pacheco at Rio de Janeiro, at that time capital of the Federative Republic.
-Dr. Pacheco was a friend of Dr. Juan Vucetich, who invented one of the most complete tenprint classification systems in existence.
+Dr. Pacheco was a friend of Dr. Juan Vucetich, who invented one of the most complete ten-print classification systems in existence.
 The Vucetich system was adopted not only in Brazil, but also by most of the other South American countries.
 The oldest and most traditional ID Institute in Brazil (Instituto de Identificação Félix Pacheco) was integrated at DETRAN (Brazilian equivalent to DMV) into the civil and criminal AFIS system in 1999.

 Each state in Brazil is allowed to print its own ID card, but the layout and data are the same for all of them.
 The ID cards printed in Rio de Janeiro are fully digitized using a 2D bar code with information which can be matched against its owner off-line.
 The 2D bar code encodes a color photo, a signature, two fingerprints, and other citizen data.
 This technology was developed in 2000 in order to enhance the safety of the Brazilian ID cards.

 By the end of 2005, the Brazilian government started the development of its new passport.
 The new documents started to be released by the beginning of 2007, in Brasília.
 The new passport included several security features, like laser perforation, UV hidden symbols, security layer over variable data etc. Brazilian citizens will have their signature, photo, and ten rolled-fingerprints collected during passport requests.
 All of the data is planned to be stored in ICAO E-passport standard.
 This allows for contactless electronic reading of the passport content and Citizens ID verification since fingerprint templates and token facial images will be available for automatic recognition.